Title 33: Human Services

 (13) "Judge" means a judge of the Family Division of the Superior Court.

 (14) "Juvenile judicial proceedings chapters" means this chapter and chapters 52 and 53 of this title.

-(iv) The authority to make decisions which concern the child and are of substantial legal significance, including the authority to consent to civil marriage and enlistment in the armed forces of the United States, and the authority to represent the child in legal actions.
+(iv) the authority to make decisions which concern the child and are of substantial legal significance, including the authority to consent to civil marriage and enlistment in the U.S. Armed Forces, and the authority to represent the child in legal actions.

 (B) If legal custody is transferred to a person other than a parent, the rights, duties, and responsibilities so transferred are subject to the residual parental rights of the parents.

 (17) "Listed crime" means the same as defined in 13 V.S.A. § 5301.